An LLM aggregator that fronts 400+ models from dozens of providers behind one OpenAI-compatible API, with routing and fallbacks.

 Yes.
 Both are OpenAI-compatible: change the base URL to api.stdcmpt.com/v1, swap the API key, and set model to standardcompute.
 Everything else — SDKs, streaming, tool calls — works unchanged.

 No — that's the main trade-off.
-Standard Compute auto-routes to a pool of frontier models instead of letting you pin one.
-If your workflow requires an exact model version, OpenRouter is the better fit.
+Standard Compute's smart routing picks the best model per request (the full frontier included) instead of letting you pin one.
+You gain access to every model without managing any; if your workflow requires an exact pinned version, OpenRouter is the better fit.